 Umbilical hernias are very small.
 They range from less than one-third of an inch to about two inches wide.
 People with an umbilical hernia may never notice they have one.
 Doctors or other health care workers are most likely to discover them in patients.

 While most common in children, umbilical hernias still occur in adults.
-About one in 10 adult abdominal hernias are umbilical hernias.
+About one in 10 adult abdominal hernias are umbilical hernias, according to the American College of Surgeons.
 For adults, umbilical hernias can be far more serious.

 An umbilical hernia squeezing the intestine can cause a medical emergency.
 Adults may experience sudden pain and vomiting.
 It requires immediate surgery.